Stupid Simple System

 Pros

-• Quick to get started
+• Cheapest way to get something online

 Cons

-• No lead capture automation
+• Zero lead capture or follow-up automation

 Freelance Web Developers